jcorporation/myMPD/docs/configuration/acl.md

 myMPD supports simple IP ACLs to restrict connections to the webserver and to the remote scripting API endpoint.

+At the moment there are only ACLs for IPv4 supported.

 The ACL is a comma separated list of IPv4 subnets: x.x.x.x/x Each subnet is prepended by either a - or a + sign.
 A plus sign means allow, where a minus sign means deny.

 If the acl is empty, all connections are allowed else all connections are denied if not explicitely allowed.